frodov/api/README.md

     - First the path to the project http://localhost/your-project-path/
     - Second the keyword 'service'
     - Third the mode you going to use.
-        - Modes: add, delete, filter
+        - Modes: add, delete, filter, edit.
         - Example url with mode: http://localhost/your-project-path/service/filter/

 ## Modes: